-The Cuban sandwich has made its way onto menus across the country and was iconic in Florida, with its origins in Cuban culture.
+The Cuban sandwich has made its way onto menus across the country.
+It’s an iconic Florida favorite, with its origins in Cuban culture.
 Here is a simple version, with some added ingredients.
-I’ve added herbs to the marinade, which is completely optional.
+We’ve added herbs to the marinade, which is optional.

 - 6 pounds, 2 pieces boneless pork shoulder